spences10/scottspence.com/posts/2020/08/26/wsl-bootstrap-2020/index.md

 ```

 The only ones on there to take note of really that are used for web
-dev are VSCode and **WSLGit**.
+dev are VS Code and **WSLGit**.

 WSLGit being the important one that enables the use of Git installed
-on my WSL instance to work in VSCode on Windows.
+on my WSL instance to work in VS Code on Windows.

 Prior to this I [had to install Git on Windows] which had it's own set
 of problems with line endings and file permissions.